sathanas65/deb12-i3/Docs/Installation.md

              nano ~/.config/i3blocks/weather/weather.py

+    After the line '# Replace with your latitude, longitude, and API key', replace the values with your API key and coordinates.

+    Now Ctrl + s to save & Ctrl + x to exit.

+    Super + Shift + r to restart i3.

-14. Initial keybinds you need to remember are:
+15. Initial keybinds you need to remember are:

     Super + Shift + h to open a keybind map you can reference to get oriented.
 You can also access the keybind map with command: